There are two main types of computer storage devices. HDD and SSD.

 In my point of view, we do not want to take risks.
 And, if someone tells you that SSD is going to enhance your computer speed, you may not believe them.
 The same thing applies to companies.
 No one wants to invest in a technology that is so much complex but has very low demand and hence the margins.

-I would also like to mention that there is a big need of good marketing in this space.
+I would also like to mention that there is a big need for good marketing in this space.
 Companies should invest hardly to make general people aware of this amazing technology.

 5. SSDs are complex to assemble.